Sixth Term Examination Paper: Practicalities

-Since June 2009, graph paper has not been allowed in STEP examinations as the test requires only sketches, not detailed graphs.
+Since June 2009, graph paper has not been allowed in STEP as the test requires only sketches, not detailed graphs.
 Instead, all graphs should be sketched inside the answer booklets provided as part of a candidate's solution.

 Since June 2018, the format of the answer booklet for the STEP Mathematics examinations has been updated to ensure that the paper is fully anonymised before it is marked.
 Candidates are issued with a 44-page booklet, of which 40 pages are available for writing out solutions and for rough work.
 Only one booklet per candidate is allowed unless a further booklet is required and has been formally requested as a result of specific access arrangements.

 Candidates are advised to write their answers in black ink and draw pictures in pencil, although some flexibility is permitted with this.
 Candidates should not use green or red pen at any stage.

 Calculators may not be used during STEP.
-Rulers, protractors and compasses can be taken into the examination.
-Candidates who don't have English as a first language are allowed to use bilingual dictionaries.
+Rulers, protractors, and compasses can be taken into the examination.
+Candidates who don't have English as a first language were allowed to use bilingual dictionaries until 2023; these are now no longer permitted.

 A formulae booklet was available to all candidates for all examinations up to and including those in 2018.
-From 2019 onwards, candidates will no longer be issued with a formulae booklet; instead they will be expected to recall, or know how to derive quickly, standard formulae.
+As of 2019, candidates are no longer be issued with a formulae booklet; instead they will be expected to recall, or know how to derive quickly, standard formulae.
 All the required standard formulae are given in an appendix to the new specification.